Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Research Method

 \item[\textbf{Methods:}] Symbolic Execution, Formal Verification, Constraint Solving, Model Checking, Abstract Interpretation, Fuzzing, Runtime Verification, Concolic Testing, Mutation Testing, Pattern Matching, Code Instrumentation, Machine Learning, Taint Analysis. \end{description}

 We also collected additional information, such as tool name, brief description, link to the repository, date of publication, last update, development languages, input type, and analysis type.
 The vulnerabilities identified in $RQ_1$ and the tools identified in $RQ_2$ provided the basis to answer $RQ_3$.
 We identified the vulnerabilities detected by each tool and created a detailed mapping between them.

+To ensure that the mapping accurately reflected tools targeting explicit vulnerabilities, we applied an inclusion–exclusion process based on the tool's objectives and scope.
+Each tool mentioned in the reviewed studies was analyzed according to its primary purpose, detection granularity, and methodological focus.
+Tools were included only if they were specifically designed to identify or analyze well-defined vulnerability types in smart contracts.
+Conversely, we excluded tools that serve general compilation or decompilation purposes, those that perform contract-level vulnerability prediction through machine learning without identifying specific weakness types, and mutation-based approaches that do not implement vulnerability-oriented operators.
+This filtering ensured that only tools with explicit vulnerability-detection capabilities were retained in the mapping.

-Finally, to answer $RQ_4$, we adopt the Closed Coding approach~\cite{saldana2021coding}.
+Finally, to answer $RQ_4$, we adopted the Closed Coding approach~\cite{saldana2021coding}.
 We collected various benchmarks to evaluate tools or conduct other experiments.
 We gathered the same information extracted by Rameder \etal, like the smart contract types (\ie source code, bytecode, or addresses), their size in terms of the number of SCs, the associated links, if present, and the analysis results when available.
 Furthermore, we mapped the benchmarks to the tools to evaluate and compare their performance.